petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-css-client-extension.md

 }
 ```

-This specifies that images must have a `2px` red border and rounded edges on hover.
+This defines images as having a `2px` red border and rounded edges on hover.

 Now deploy the client extension.